lilonga/code-edit/README.md

 ```

 ## Usage
-Try out an editable version the below example at Repl.it: [https://repl.it/@lilonga/code-editor](https://repl.it/@lilonga/code-editor)
+Try out an editable version of the below example at Repl.it: [https://repl.it/@lilonga/code-editor](https://repl.it/@lilonga/code-editor)

 ```jsx
 import React, { Component } from 'react'